 Mary Bird’s forward-thinking approach to live lives on today through the Cancer Center’s physicians, staff, volunteers and donors, as we continually strive for excellence as the destination for cancer care in the Gulf South.

 The Mary Bird Perkins Cancer Center Foundation was formed to build a long-term endowment to support the fight against cancer.
-Planned gifts to the Foundation are an integral part of advancing the care our patients expect and deserve – today and for generations to come.
-Your gift, your legacy, will help grow our endowment and transform cancer care for patients and their families in the community.
+Your gift, your legacy, will help grow our endowment and transform cancer care for patients and their families, today and for generations to come.